wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

     Managed Authentication is currently available only for React, Angular, and Vue.js buildpacks.

 !!! warn
-    Managed Authentication relies on "SAMESITE" cookie attribute for security.
-It is not recommended to be used with older browsers which do not have "SAMESITE" cookie support.
+    Managed Authentication employs the 'SAMESITE' cookie attribute to safeguard against CSRF attacks.
+It is recommended for use with modern browsers that support this attribute.

 ## Step 1: Utilizing Managed Authentication in your web application